DealDash is a penny auction site where users have to pay money for each bid they place. This means you’re spending money regardless of winning.

 All the statistics and tools you need to win are right here on LetsGoBidding.com.
 It’s completely, and always will be free.

 Most people who have only seen the commercial won’t know all this.
-For them, Deal Dash is one big scam and they’re going to come out of this much poorer.
-But if you’re smart, and you understand what it takes, you have a very good shot at coming out ahead.
-Deal Dash isn’t a scam.
-It’s just shady capitalism that anyone can take advantage of, but only if they know how.
+For them, Deal Dash is one big scam and they’re going to lose everything they put in.
+But if you use these tips, you might be able to waste a huge amount of time to get a slightly reduced price consumer good that you don’t need.
+Deal Dash may not be illegal, but it’s definitely a scam.
+It’s shady capitalism that only the few and resourceful can take advantage of.